1. Access to the Aquatics Center is controlled by card access. Members must use their UAlbany SUNY/CNSE ID or Membership Card to enter the facility.

 4. Electronic equipment, including radios, cameras, and cellular phones, are not allowed on pool deck.

-5. For safety reasons, personal items, bags and other items are to be stored in lockers or on the benches only and not on the Aquatic Center deck.
+5. For safety reasons, personal items, bags and other items are to be stored in lockers and not on the Aquatic Center deck.

 1. Acceptable swim attire must be worn by patrons on the deck and in the water